What does it take to design and build an explosion proof light for hazardous location use?

 Class I Division 1 Lights

-NEMALUX-XR-Series-Application-aCID1 fixtures must contain explosions and prevent them from spreading.
-This is achieved with the use of a heavy-duty enclosure design as well as suitable flame paths.
-The flame path is a critical part of the design as completely sealing the enclosure can have an adverse effect.
+CID1 fixtures must contain explosions and prevent them from spreading.
+This classification is with the use of a heavy-duty enclosure design as well as suitable flame paths.
+The flame path cools down hot gases before they are released into the environment.
 Cooling down the explosive gases with the help of the flame path allows for a compliant design.
-Reducing the potential for explosions propagating throughout the facility.
-They are ideal for areas where vapors, gases, heat, or other flammable materials are always present.
-Reducing the risk in case of accidents.
+Reducing the potential for explosions to propagate throughout the facility.
+It is ideal for areas where vapors, gases, heat, or other flammable materials are always present.
+Minimizing the risk in case of accidents.

 Construction of Explosion Proof Lights